 jQuery can be used not just to add some interactivity to a website, but also for more profound tasks such as building layouts.
 In fact, jQuery can add functionality (not to mention animation and user-friendliness) to your layouts that would be lacking with just CSS and HTML.

 Isotope13 is a useful jQuery plug-in that enables you to create dynamic, intelligent layouts that can be rearranged dynamically.
 Items included in an Isotope layout can be sorted based on just about anything: be it filtering, sorting, infinite scroll and various layout modes.
 For instance, Isotope’s versatile layout engine can accommodate multiple layout modes.
 Vertical layouts react to changes in browser width.
 Horizontal layouts react to browser height.
 Don’t forget to check out demos14.
 The plug-in was developed by David DeSandro. (cc)

 Starting a new project always requires a bit of set-up and preliminary coding.
 And because some designers aren’t too familiar with HTML5’s specs yet, a new project can require a lot of cross-referencing to make sure everything is standards-compliant.
 This is especially true for projects with heavy demands (such as jQuery, special server configurations, etc.).

 Don’t know the basics of SEO or how to optimize your website?
 Have you ever wondered how you made it into the top 20 search results on Google but not even the top 100 on Bing?
-SEOmoz’s “Beginner’s Guide to Search Engine Optimization (SEO)” gives you an in-depth tutorial on how search engines work, and it covers the fundamental strategies for making websites search-engine friendly.
+SEOmoz’s “Beginner’s Guide to Search Engine Optimization (SEO)17” gives you an in-depth tutorial on how search engines work, and it covers the fundamental strategies for making websites search-engine friendly.

 SEOmoz has put the free guide together to give designers and developers some insight into the magic of “being found.”
 The 10 chapters offer an introductory explanation of how search engines operate, how people interact with them and why one should optimize their website.
 There are four chapters on search-engine–friendly design and keyword research and on how usability, experience and content affect both ranking and link popularity.